arda-kurama/pennrobotics.org/README.md

 # Robotics-Website

-This is a work in progress for Penn High School.
+This project is a redesign for Penn High School's Robotics Website.

+Current Collaborators:
+  Colin Van Hoveln
+  Arda Kurama